illinois-stat447/sp25-prj-qiranhu2-wanjing4/README.md

 - genres - the specific style of anime
 - studios - the studios that made the anime
 - producers - the producers that made the anime

-## Research Question

-The project will also answer the questions below

-1. What are the TOP100 anime of all time?

-2. Which genre is the most popular?

-3. Do certain genres attract more favorites or members than others?

-4. What are the early warning indicators that signal a potential surge in COVID-19 cases?

-5. Are certain studios or producers more dominant in specific genres?
-    - Which studios or producers are best suited for specific genres?

-6. Are animes with higher scores generally watched by more users, or do niche, high-quality anime exist?

-7. How do the most popular anime compare to the highest-rated anime?

 ## Methodology
 ### Data Preprocessing